 Whip up a slice of avocado toast and pull up an ethically-sourced chair, because everything you wanted to know about vegan interior design lays ahead.
-What we know as modern veganism has been a growing movement since it’s conception in 1944, when it was defined as “the principle of the emancipation of animals from exploitation by man.”
-Vegans do not eat meat or animal byproducts as an expression of their respect for the autonomy of all animals, and may extend this practice into other facets of their lives.
+What we know as modern veganism has been a growing movement since 1944; defined as “the principle of the emancipation of animals from exploitation by man.”
+Vegans do not eat meat or animal byproducts as an expression of their respect for the autonomy of all animals and may extend this practice into other facets of their lives.
 While veganism is familiar to most as a dietary lifestyle, many vegans and non-vegans alike strive for home solutions free of animal byproducts.
 Often made with fewer harsh chemicals and natural plant-based materials, vegan interior design options can benefit anyone concerned about the welfare of animals and the health of their home and family.

-Despite it’s long-standing popularity, it’s no doubt that vegan home design has begun to garner mainstream attention.
+Despite its long-standing popularity, there is no doubt that vegan home design has begun to garner mainstream attention.
 When asked about the increase in visibility Barnard elaborated, “While people have had an interest in vegan interior design, the resources hadn’t caught up until fairly recently.
-For a long time, vegan homeowners had to compromise their beliefs for a beautiful home—that’s not the case anymore… We have the technology!”
+For a long time, vegan homeowners had to compromise their beliefs for a beautiful home—that’s not the case anymore… We have the technology.

-Barnard’s firm has worked with a roster of vegan celebrity clients and is no stranger to accommodating the grueling lifestyle many Hollywood stars commit to.
+Barnard’s firm has worked with a roster of vegan celebrity clients and is no stranger to accommodating the grueling lifestyle to which many Hollywood stars commit.
 Animal rights activism aside; artistic, sensitive, and compassionate people need recuperation time and space that embodies their healthful ideals within their home and studio environments.
 The solution for many of them is a space aligned with veganism.

 Hold the quinoa.
 What exactly is vegan interior design?
-Many of the fabrics and finishes on commercially made furniture are sourced from animals or their byproducts.
-Vegetarians may allow animal byproducts like wool or beeswax as long as the animals are treated with kindness and the fibers are processed organically.
-However, most vegan clients desire truly vegan interiors, spaces free from any and all animal products.
+Many fabrics and finishes on commercially made furniture come from animals or their byproducts.
+Vegetarians may allow animal byproducts like wool or beeswax when the animals are treated kindly, and the fibers are processed organically.
+However, most vegan clients desire truly vegan interiors, spaces free from all animal products.

 Many vegan clients take it to a higher echelon of sustainability by rebuking any products containing animal byproducts.
 Fabrics like silk may be out—but they make space for innovation of new plant-based products.
 “Just because it’s vegan doesn’t make it healthy by default.”
-Barnard’s firm works closely with responsible manufacturers and local artisans that care deeply about animals and the environment, and she warns of the danger of low-quality man-made materials, “Many vegan leathers are made from chemical-rich synthetic materials.
+Barnard’s firm works closely with responsible manufacturers and local artisans that care deeply about animals and the environment, and she warns of the danger of low-quality human-made materials, “Many vegan kinds of leather are made from chemical-rich synthetic materials.
 Non-toxic materials that are safe for clean indoor air do exist, one must know where to look.”

-A good way to ensure a product is vegan is to inquire with the manufacturer.
-Sometimes, a product that may appear vegan at first glance, may be finished with an animal byproduct like beeswax or a noxious chemical.
+An excellent way to ensure a product is vegan is to inquire with the manufacturer.
+Sometimes, a product that may appear vegan at first glance may contain with an animal byproduct like beeswax or a harmful chemical.
 It’s an intimidating task to take on alone and all the more reason to work with a professional designer who understands the unique needs of a vegan lifestyle.
 Research is the first step, but Sarah reminded, “Interior designers have access to trade resources when it comes to finding out what ingredients are in a specific piece of furniture.
 It’s time consuming and diligent work, but the tradeoff is existentially rewarding.”

 Bringing in plants, rocks, and other finds from nature is a simple way to introduce sustainable, vegan practices to your home, but working from the ground up with a designer is one of the only guaranteed ways to completely customize a home for vegan sensibilities.
-As increasing numbers of homeowners commit to environmental responsibility, opportunities to work within the vegan framework increase in parallel.
+Increasing numbers of homeowners commit to environmental responsibility are paralleled by opportunities to work within the vegan framework.
 Big names and flashing lights may have put vegan interior design on the map, but it’s the dedicated designers and passionate followers of vegan culture who will continue to carry on the torch.